Notice

 Overview

 When a user requests a specific asset, Trace-X checks if the user has an adequate role ('ROLE_ADMIN', 'ROLE_SUPERVISOR', 'ROLE_USER').
-If yes, then the endpoint returns a precise asset for the given assetId, if it is found.
+If yes, then the endpoint returns the asset for the given assetId, if it is found.

 If no asset has been found for the given ID, an AssetNotFoundException is thrown.